-Kejriwal’s Remarks on EC ‘Objectionable’, Says Former CEC S Y Quraishi
+Kejriwal's Remarks on EC 'Objectionable', Says Former CEC S Y Qureshi

 Kejriwal was recently censured by the Election Commission for his comments asking voters in Goa to take money from rival political parties but vote only for AAP.

-The Aam Aadmi Party chief had yesterday told the poll panel that his remarks were aimed to contain graft and sought a review of its order to allow him to repeat the comments.
+The Aam Aadmi Party chief had on Monday told the poll panel that his remarks were aimed to contain graft and sought a review of its order to allow him to repeat the comments.

 Kejriwal on Tuesday once again attacked the EC and said that by stopping him from making these remarks, the poll body was promoting corruption.